List of video game console palettes: Nintendo

-NES
+Nintendo Entertainment System

 The Picture Processing Unit (PPU) used in the Nintendo Entertainment System generates color based on a composite video palette.

 The 54-colors can be created based on four luma values, twelve combinations of I and Q chroma signals and two series of I = Q = 0 for several pure grays.

 There are two identical whites, one of the blacks has less-than-zero brightness, and one of the lighter grays is within 2% of another, so sometimes the palette has been reported to have 52 to 55 colors.

 In addition to this, it had 3 color emphasis bits which can be used to dim the entire palette by any combination of red, green and blue.
 This extends the total available colors to 448, but inconveniently divided into 8 variations of the base 56.
 Because it affects the whole palette at once it may be considered more of a filter effect applied to the image, rather than an increased palette range.

 The PPU produces colors outside of the TV color gamut, resulting in some colors being presented differently on different TV systems.